 It’s an annual phenomenon that’s appeared on many wildlife documentaries, concerning 2 million animals migrating around the grass plains of the Serengeti ecosystem.
-There’s wildebeest, zebra, and Thompson’s gazelle, all of them chaperoned by a hungry collection of predators.
+There’s wildebeest, zebra, and Thomson’s gazelle, all of them chaperoned by a hungry collection of predators.

 The scale is mind-boggling.
 In one panorama there’s hundreds of thousands of animals, all slowly grazing and moving across the landscape.
 Get closer and you can take in all the little details, like zebra resting on each other’s backs, wildebeest mock charging to demonstrate their virility, or cheetah stalking a baby gazelle.